Holmusk/QA-Automation-Challenge/README.md

 > https://github.com/Holmusk/TestApplicationQA-iOS.git

+* Feel free to raise issues on the respective application pages if you have trouble compiling them.
 * You must use Java and Appium to write your tests.
 TestNG is preferred, but JUnit is fine as well.

 ## Judging Criteria